ilay84/profepanda/planning/New_Exercise_Type_Checklist.md

   - Numbered inputs should be labeled (e.g., Hueco 1 / Blank 1) with hint buttons having appropriate aria-labels.
   - Live regions for inline feedback
   - Keyboard navigation for next/prev and selection
+- Reset consistency:
+  - Provide a `resetExercise` that clears per-type caches/localStorage, keeps the modal open, and reopens slide 1; only fall back to `location.reload()` on hard failure.
+  - Summary restart buttons should reuse the same reset routine as the header reset icon.

 QA Matrix
 - Last slide has media vs no media → summary is visible